PhoduCoder/go-marathon/notes-Day3.md

 a) The file must be named origfile_test.go.
-As an example say your logic had control.go,  so your test file name becomes control_test.go
+As an example say your logic had control.go,  so your test file name becomes control_test.go brakes_test.go also work.
+But it has to end with _test.go

 b) The function must start with Testwhatever
 So func signature must be like